-You would’ve been hard-pressed to simply waltz in and snag a table at Nami Nori four months ago.
+You would’ve been hard-pressed to simply waltz in and snag a table at Nami Nori in February 2020.
 As three Masa vets unleashed their vision of casual sushi dining, the restaurant quickly rose through the top ranks of New York’s food royalty.

 But today, the tiny, once-packed vestibule stands empty, and in lieu of a crowd of excited diners, there are takeout boxes stacked high.
 Yet some things haven’t changed: The colorful temaki are still delighting first-time guests and day-one devotees alike.
 And that’s because at this West Village favorite, the takeout stands out.

-Nami Nori was just seven months old when it shuttered its doors.
-In the wake of COVID-19, the restaurant ceased all operations during the month of April.
-But as May approached, co-owners Lisa Limb, Taka Sakaeda, and Jihan Lee decided it was time to roll out something they had envisioned doing from the restaurant’s very beginning: takeout.
+Nami Nori was just seven months old when it was forced to shut its doors in the wake of COVID-19.
+But as May 2020 approached, co-owners Lisa Limb, Taka Sakaeda, and Jihan Lee decided it was time to roll out something they had envisioned doing from the restaurant’s very beginning: takeout.